 - The team can understand reasons behind a decision so that they can apply sound judgement in decision making.
 It is not always doing the fun part of the job and ignoring the rest.

 - It s about weighing the impact of the decisions on stakeholders and not freedom to unilaterally make decisions that impact others.

 - It is about making trade-offs while making decisions that impact others.

 Therefore “Empowerment” does not mean you throw out the rule book and do whatever you want.

 Developers Team Size

 - Optimal Developers Team size is small enough to remain nimble and large enough to complete significant work within a Sprint.

 - Fewer than three Developers Team members decrease interaction and results in smaller productivity gains.
-Smaller Development Teams may encounter skill constraints during the Sprint, causing the Development Team to be unable to deliver a potentially releasable Increment.
+Smaller Developers Teams may encounter skill constraints during the Sprint, causing the Developers Team to be unable to deliver a potentially releasable Increment.

 - Having more than nine members requires too much coordination.
-Large Development Teams generate too much complexity for an empirical process to manage.
+Large Developers Teams generate too much complexity for an empirical process to manage.

 - The Product Owner and Scrum Master roles are not included in this count unless they are also executing the work of the Sprint